apache/openwhisk/docs/actions-new.md

 necessary to add integration tests.
 That is the unit tests verifying the protocol are sufficient.
 However, it may be necessary in some cases to modify the `wsk` CLI or other OpenWhisk clients.
 In which case, appropriate tests should be added as necessary.
-The OpenWhisk platform will perform a generic integration tests as part of its basic system tests.
-This integration test will require an echo action to be available so that the test harness can create, invoke, and delete the action.
+The OpenWhisk platform will perform a generic integration test as part of its basic system tests.
+This integration test will require a [test function](#the-test-action) to be available so that the test harness can create, invoke, and delete the action.